kbumsik/opus-media-recorder/README.md

 })
 ```

-### Use opus-media-recorder only when a browser don't support it
+### Use opus-media-recorder only when a browser doesn't support it

 ```javascript
 // Check if MediaRecorder available.